Votuko/steins-gate-mechanics/README.md

 # The Mechanics of Steins;Gate

-A complete guide to the mechanics of Steins;Gate.
+A complete guide to the mechanics of Steins;Gate and its spin-offs.

 We describe the rules as intended by the writers, and backed up with evidence from the story and elsewhere.